wmyers/wmyers.github.io/_drafts/2015-05-19-Implementing-Google-ReCaptcha-widget.md

 ---
 layout: post
-title: Implementing the Google ReCaptcha widget in a MEAN app
+title: Implementing the Google ReCaptcha widget
 categories:
 - technical
 - nodeJS
-- angularJS
 ---

-The Google reCaptcha widget is great for beating bots in forms, comments etc. Almost all of the information needed to get the latest version working is here:
+I had to implement the Google reCaptcha widget recently, it is great for beating bots in forms, comments etc. Almost all of the information needed to get the latest version working is here:
 [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)

 This post covers the steps I took _after_ reading the documentation.
 Once I got it working it's pretty impressive and adjusts the displayed challenge for different devices; e.g. on an iPad the challenge is just text input, whereas on a laptop the challenge involves choosing different images.